 Most internships are unpaid; transportation costs and expenses of a personal nature are borne by the student.
 The maximum number of internship course credits allowed for graduation is four.

 Setting up the Internship

-- A student should meet with her faculty sponsor early in the semester to discuss potential internship opportunities.
+2. Meet with your faculty sponsor early in the semester to discuss potential internship opportunities.
 A student should not contact any off-campus agency or supervisor until she has met with a faculty sponsor and has received tentative approval of the proposed internship.

-- If it is a student’s first Salem College internship, she must an internship orientation.
+3. After receiving tentative faculty approval, the student is responsible for contacting the agency/business regarding the internship.4.
+If it is a student’s first Salem College internship, she must attend an internship orientation.